• My account

 Each bowl is filled with organic soil and compost, supplemented with long-lasting, all-natural Down to Earth organic fertilizer and Big Foot mycorrhizae to promote root development.

-Each culinary planter includes one tomato plant and three basil plants.
-Available for May pick up only.
+Each planter contains one micro-dwarf tomato plant and three dwarf basil plants.

-Categories: Cherry, Grape & Currant Tomatoes, Container/Small Space, Culinary Planters, Dwarf and Micro Dwarf Tomatoes, Grown from Organic Seed, Heirloom Tomatoes, Orange and Yellow Tomatoes Tags: container plant, culinary planter, dwarf basil, dwarf tomato plant, dwarf variety, micro dwarf, orange tomato
+Categories: Container/Small Space, Culinary Planters, Dwarf and Micro Dwarf Tomatoes, Grown from Organic Seed, Orange and Yellow Tomatoes Tags: container plant, culinary planter, dwarf basil, dwarf tomato plant, dwarf variety, micro dwarf, orange tomato

 • Reviews (0)